Capo80/VaultFS/docs/Implemention details of the protections.md

 The password that is used to umount is saved i nthe File System Superblock and is choosen during initial formatting.

-We extract the password from the superblock by using the data paramenter of the mount syscall in the "ransomfs_mount" function, it could also be possible to change the password at this point if the user passes it as a parameter, this is not yet implemented.
+We extract the password from the superblock by using the data paramenter of the mount syscall in the "vaultfs_mount" function, it could also be possible to change the password at this point if the user passes it as a parameter, this is not yet implemented.

 ## Umount protection

-We pair the mount point with the password during in the "ransomfs_mount" function.
+We pair the mount point with the password during in the "vaultfs_mount" function.

 When an umount is called we intercept it in the "security_sb_umount" function with a kprobe and block it if the mount point is the one we saved.